WILGROSS/BankWebApp/README.md

  I kept studying and working on the project while away, but there were too many things to see, too many things to do and too many beers to drink.
 The stress of managing studying with pleasure grew too large, and the project suffered because of it
  Somewhere between Osaka and Tokyo I decided to lower the goals I had set for myself, and only aim for a G in this assignment.

  Though I am a bit disappointed in myself, I made sure it would be the best damn G you'll grade in this course.
 That's why you'll se a bunch of things that were only required for VG, as well as some extra features for flair, like the filtering function on the customers page or the (non functional) contact page.
-I hope my dedication is visible and that you're not too disappointed!
+I hope my dedication is still clear and that you're not too disappointed!

  ## BACKEND